testpy/blog/content/misc/using-tail-to-explore-logs.rst

 :author: Dan Claudiu Pop
 :email: danclaudiupop@gmail.com
 :about_author: Test engineer, currently working @3PillarGlobal, interested in most aspects of software testing.
-:summary: Using tail to explore logs
+:summary: tail -f vs tailf

 When I am testing, I always keep an eye on the logs because they are a valuable